Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: The Legal Perspective

 \textbf{Authenticity and Integrity:} To ensure \emph{authenticity and integrity} of the used address data, it is sufficient to record the currency code (e.g BTC, ETH) and the most recent block hash as identifiers within the chain of custody.
 Regarding clustering techniques, it is necessary to implement cluster identifiers that remain stable when a cluster refers to the same set of addresses over several runs and change when the underlying set of addresses changes.
 This can be achieved by computing a "cluster hash".
 The authenticity of attribution tags should be assured by relating a tag to its source, its creator and generation procedures and computing a digital signature over the tag and all contextual information.
 This also increases the reliability of the tags.

 \textbf{Reliability:} In order to achieve the highest possible level of reliability, the following measures should be taken:

-\begin{itemize} \item Testing the formalized heuristic against some collected and verified ground truth, ideally against a general, authoritative standard ground-truth data set (e.g. (shared) sets of addresses from known (seized) \vc wallets). \item Testing the reliability of the clustering algorithm within the scope of particular \vcs by using standard functional testing procedures and testing the function implementing the clustering heuristic by feeding them a set of example transactions in a black-box test. \item Continuous review and rectification of the underlying clustering assumptions (\eg MIH). \item Logging intensively the use of the software by investigators.
+\begin{itemize} \item Testing the formalized heuristic against some collected and verified ground truth, ideally against a general, authoritative standard ground-truth data set (e.g. (shared) sets of addresses from known (seized) \vc wallets). \item Testing the reliability of the clustering algorithm within the scope of particular \vcs by using standard functional testing procedures and testing the function implementing the clustering heuristic by feeding them a set of example transactions in a black-box test. \item Logging intensively the use of the software by investigators.
 When sharing analysis results: Sharing also any information that is necessary to assess the reliability of the information at all times. \end{itemize}

 \textbf{Qualification:} There are no international standards for the required qualification of IT-forensic investigators.
 The investigators involved in using address clustering and annotation tagging should at least have completed a \emph{certified training} on the basic architecture of \vcs, on the functionality of clustering heuristics, and on the possible effects of adding an attribution tag to a certain address and have developed a understanding of the attached provenance information.